 - Share feedback, learning and outcomes with the CIPD Programme lead on an ongoing basis.

 To be a mentor we ask that you are an experienced and preferably practising HR Director who has held at least one HRD role.
 You will be experienced and skilled in working at executive and board level.
 We would also welcome applications from former HRDs who now hold NED or other business leadership positions.
 We are looking for progressive HRDs who are true role models for the profession.

 To be a mentee you must be a HR professional who is not more than three years away from being able to step into a HR leadership position.
 A CIPD member, you will be operating at a senior enough level to be able to gain from this experience and will likely be a HR manager or above.
 We would particularly welcome applications from candidates from a BAME background.

 The CIPD will be on hand to support you both through the process and will be capturing feedback, ideas and ways to improve throughout, as this is a brand-new programme.
 The modules are structured but there will also be additional opportunities for support forums and discussions.

-You will also have access to all CIPD resources, including our introduction to mentoring webinar programme, safeguarding policies, hints and tips, and contact with the team here at CIPD should you have any queries.
+You will also have access to CIPD resources, including our Introduction to Mentoring webinar programme, hints and tips and contact with the team here at CIPD should you have any queries.